 You can avoid the all-or-nothing-thinking pitfall.

-I can’t say exactly what happened.
-Suddenly one day I wasn’t able to do it anymore.
+I can’t pinpoint what happened.
+One morning I woke up and couldn’t do it anymore.

-The article recommended cutting out of your life things that were unnecessarily causing you stress.
+The article (which I forgot to save) recommended cutting out of your life things the things creating unnecessary stress.

-There’s not a lot in my life these days, but in that moment, I felt like the blog was causing me too much stress.
+My life is pretty simple already, but in that moment, I felt like the blog was putting too much pressure on me.
 So, in true bipolar fashion, I shut it down.
-In the course of an hour, I deleted all of my social media accounts.
+In the course of an hour, I deleted all of my social media accounts and unpublished my site.

 If you ever doubted whether I really have bipolar disorder, let this be your proof.